chrper80/Milestone-project2/README.md

 [Link](https://xd.adobe.com/view/211322f8-09ce-4302-b059-6e7e3c32ae37-7440/)

-### Credit
+### Credits

 I got the icons from [Font Awsome](https://fontawesome.com/icons?d=gallery).

-The font on the mobile header is called Yellowtail and i got it from [Google fonts](https://fonts.google.com/).
+The font on the mobile header is called Yellowtail and i got it from [Google Fonts](https://fonts.google.com/).

 For my javascript i rely heavily on [jQuery](https://jquery.com/).

 For the popups that comes when succeeding or failing to send a message using the contactform, i use [SweetAlert2](https://sweetalert2.github.io/).

 I embedded the cv pdf file using [POWR](https://www.powr.io/).

+The mailservice i use is called [EmailJS](https://www.emailjs.com/).

+I have also recieved help from my mentor Excellence Ilesanmi and the tutor team.